Saturday, May 1, 2010

 Smithsonian Instition Archives

-Mrs. Carnegie remained in the house until her death on June 24, 1946.
-She willed it to The Carnegie Corporation which, in 1972, donated it to the Smithsonian Institution for use as the Cooper Hewitt National Museum of Design.
-Despite the Smithsonian's astonishing protests that "We are not pursuaded that this house is deserving of landmark status," the Landmarks Preservation Commission deemed it so on February 19, 1974.
+Louise Whitfield Carnegie remained in the house until her death on June 24, 1946.
+She willed the mansion to The Carnegie Corporation which, in 1972, donated it to the Smithsonian Institution for use as the Cooper Hewitt National Museum of Design.
+Despite the Smithsonian's astonishing protests that, "We are not persuaded that this house is deserving of landmark status," the Landmarks Preservation Commission deemed it so on February 19, 1974.

-The interiors have been essentially preserved, although the beloved organ by which Andrew Carnegie was soothed awake by Walter Gale's morning music is, sadly, no longer.
+The interiors have been essentially preserved, although the beloved organ by which Andrew Carnegie was soothed awake by Walter Gale's morning music is no longer.

 1 comment: